eHealthAfrica/eHealthAfrica.github.io/_jobs/system-administrator-berlin.md

 * Experience using cloud services (AWS preferred) and a variety of open source technologies
 * Experience using Git
 * Experience and preference for working within an Agile/Scrum environment
-* Fluent in English, knowledge of French is desired
 * Fluent in English; additional knowledge of French strongly preferred

-All employees at eHealth Africa are expected to be available for short-term deployments to / travel between our countries of operation in West Africa with sufficient prior notice
+All employees at eHealth Africa are expected to be available for short-term deployments to / travel between our countries of operation in West Africa with sufficient prior notice.

 ## Why work for us?
 Life at eHealth Africa means not only working towards saving thousands of lives, but also collaborating with dedicated professionals with a passion for innovative technology.
 We offer a series of programs that enables them to pursue a career that fulfills their potential.
 Our team members’ health and well-being is our priority as well as rewarding them for their hard work.